Reporting in .NET Core 3.x and .NET 5

 You can also use Visual Studio's template to create a new .NET Core project.

-The following resources provide information on when and how to migrate DevExpress desktop applications from .NET to .NET Core 3:
+The following resources provide information on when and how to migrate DevExpress desktop applications from .NET to .NET Core 3.x or .NET 5:

 Information on DevExpress WinForms apps: .NET Core Support